Spanish Sentence Starters and Filler Words (Muletillas): The Grease of the Language Gears

 “Bueno, tengo que ir.” = “Well, I have to go.”

-It very frequently is used to indicate the transition from one thing to another, such as indicating that you’re going to leave now or that it’s time to get down to business: the transition from introductions and niceties to actual business at a meeting may be indicated with a simple, single “Bueno…” just as we would do the same with a single “Well…”
+It is commonly used to make the transition from one thing to another, such as indicating that you’re going to leave now or that it’s time to get down to business: the transition from introductions and niceties to actual business at a meeting may be indicated with a simple, single “Bueno…” just as we would do the same with a single “Well…”

 Mira